 A wide range of matters need to be considered when developing and refining a proposal for a new community garden on Council owned or managed land.
 Expressions of Interest/Applications should respond to the Council's Community Gardens on Council Owned Public Open Space Policy and these Guidelines.
-Council priorities, policies and strategies before giving in-principle support to a proposal.
+Council officers will consider these responses, the suitability of the site and other Council priorities, policies and strategies before giving in-principle support to a proposal.